-You know Baby has a distinct personality because, well, you’ve been living with him and with the evidence of it every day.
-It’s also true that the way you raise him has a massive impact on the person he is growing up to be, though.
-These two factors play into things as important as how Baby will do in school to as simple as how long it will take him to ride a bike, or as mysterious as what his favorite picture book is going to be this time next year.
+You know Baby has a distinct personality because, well, you’ve been living with them and with the evidence of it every day.
+It’s also true that the way you raise them has a massive impact on the person they are growing up to be, though.
+These two factors play into things as important as how Baby will do in school to as simple as how long it will take them to ride a bike, or as mysterious as what their favorite picture book is going to be this time next year.
 The question of which is more important, and in what ways, is called the nature versus nurture debate, and it’s one of those questions that doesn’t seem to have definitive answers, though many important thinkers and scientists have worked to find them.

 The New York Longitudinal Study

 Alexander Thomas and Stella Chess’ work studying the basic temperaments of infants, and following them through their lives into early adulthood is significant because it proposed that it wasn’t nature (a child’s inborn personality) or nurture (the child’s parent’s parenting style and influence) that determined the happiness and success of that child, but the way those two factors fit together.
 They concluded that children whose environments and influences were well-suited to their personalities do better than the children whose environments and personalities fit together less well.

 The study they used to find these results began in 1956 and followed a group of over 100 then-infants until 1977.
 They evaluated each child for nine traits which they traced over time, and looked at along with information gathered in detailed interviews about the children’s personalities and behavior, as well as the parents’ attitudes and expectations for their children.
 Then, they used these pieces of information to sort children into three different personality types.
 The traits, including babies’ levels of physical activity, whether they were social or shy with strangers, and whether they prefered to follow schedules or take days as they came, among others, were thought to be the component parts that went into forming the different personality types they’d identified.

 Based on their research, Doctors Chess and Thomas described nine general traits found in children: